cainmagi/FFmpeg-Encoder-Decoder-for-Python/docs/README.md

 2. Provide a global option `dumpLevel` to control the log shown in the screen.

-3. Fix bugs in initalize functions.
+3. Fix bugs in initialize functions.

 ### V1.5 update report:

 1. Provide an incomplete version of encoder, which could encode frames as a video stream that could not be played by player.

 ### V1.4 update report:

 1. Fix a severe bug of the decoder, which causes the memory collapsed if decoding a lot of frames.

 ### V1.2 update report:

-1. Use numpy array to replace the native pyList, which improves the speed significantlly.
+1. Use numpy array to replace the native pyList, which improves the speed  significantly.

 ### V1.0 update report:
 1. Provide the decoder which could decode videos in arbitrary formats and arbitrary coding.

 ## Version of currently used FFmpeg library
 * libavcodec.so.58.6.103